 © Tracey Switek

-Erica Taylor, author of Figler: My Imaginary Friend, is a third grade teacher who played basketball for Louisiana Tech University and was drafted to the WNBA's Washington Mystics.
+Erica Taylor is the author of Figler: My Imaginary Friend and a third grade teacher.
 The Wheatley, Arkansas native is the proud mother of four and the wife of boxing's former middle weight champion, Jermain Taylor.
+Taylor was among the authors chosen to participate in Literacy on the Lawn, an Arkansas Literary Festival event sponsored by the Arkansas Governor's Mansion.

 Tess Taylor received writing fellowships from Amherst College, the American Antiquarian Society, the Berkshire Taconic Community Foundation, the International Center for Jefferson Studies, the Headlands Center for the Arts, and the MacDowell Colony.
 Her poetry and nonfiction have appeared in the Atlantic, Boston Review, Harvard Review, Literary Imagination, the Times Literary Supplement, and the New Yorker.
 She currently reviews poetry for NPR’s All Things Considered and teaches writing at the University of California, Berkeley.
 She lives in El Cerrito, California.
 Her newest book is The Forage House.
 Sponsored by KUAR FM 89.1.